-I have nearly 20 years experience of designing and building stuff for the internet.
+I have 20 years experience of designing simplicity into digital products.

-With a degree in Graphic Design and Illustration, I cut my teeth in the dot com bubble of the late 90s designing things on the internet when we worked from first principles.
+I cut my teeth in the dot com bubble of the late 90s when designing for the internet meant working from first principles.
 I surfed that wave until the money dried up around 2002!

-Subsequently, I have worked both independently and at various design, brand, and digital agencies across London, servicing clients around the world.
+Since then, I have worked in a variety of roles in agencies, consultancies and startups across London, servicing clients around the world.

 In 2011 I co-founded the coffee subscription business Kopi with Philip Wilkinson which we sold to Cafédirect in May 2014.

 I'm a lifelong cyclist.
-I used to race regularly as a junior throughout the '90s, picking up a few podiums in the east midlands divisional championships as well as racing nationally, and internationally, in stage races in Wales and Ireland.
+I used to race regularly as a junior throughout the '90s, picking up a few podiums in regional championships as well as racing nationally, and internationally, in stage races in Wales and Ireland.

-Besides ultra-distance events, I like to keep myself reasonably fit through cycle commuting and annual trips to Europe to ride the French Alps or the Belgian cobbles.
+Besides ultra-distance events, I like to keep myself reasonably fit through cycle commuting and annual trips to Europe to ride the French Alps, Italian Dolomites or the Belgian cobbles.

 I live in west London with my wife and daughter.